AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Practice AP HUG-style written responses (Unit 4)

 Use Claim → Evidence → Geographic reasoning: interpret the political pattern, anchor it to map or scenario clues, then explain processes (boundaries, sovereignty, forces, institutions) at the correct scale.
+See the Unit 4 FRQ formula for a quick outline before you write.

 Framework